AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The section describing the Adobe Campaign pre-defined data model has been updated with more details on each out-of-the-box table and with links to the relevant modules.
 [Read more](../../configuration/using/data-model-description.md)

-Use cases from the Automating with workflows guide have been reorganized into thematic sections.
+Use cases from the "Automating with workflows" guide have been reorganized into thematic sections.
 [Read more](../../workflow/using/using-the-local-approval-activity.md)

 ## March 2020 {#march-2020}